EMPAT94/empat94.github.io/_gs/tutorial.md

 'OK, let's try this'.
 I lifted my hand and pointed to a pebble.
 "Print object," I whispered.
 Nothing.

 'Perhaps it takes in cout or console.log?'
 I tried out several variations.
 'Nope.
-Hmmm, what if...?'
+Hmm, what if...?'
 I modified the program.

 ```sh
 print_object o = (echo o)